shawnsong/ceph-handbook/README.md

 $ ssh-copy-id cephd@node4
 ```

 After the ssh key is copied to all nodes, try to ssh to each node.
 This time, no password should be required.
-If it still requires password, please check if each step is done correctly.
-Otherwise, ceph-deploy will not work correctly.
+If it still requires password, please check if the above steps are done correctly.

 ### Install Ceph Node

-Now, we have a clean environment ready for the cluster. ceph-deploy will generate all necessary keys and configuration files for the cluster at the directory where ceph-deploy is invoked.
+Now, we have a clean environment ready for the cluster. ceph-deploy will generate all necessary keys and configuration files for the cluster in the directory where ceph-deploy is invoked.
 Hence, to keep the files organised, let's create a new folder called `ceph-cluster` and enter this folder.

 The first step is to generate the configuration files.